Close

 When can I go back to work?

-You will be able to return to a light office or desk work environment at 3 weeks post-op.
-Light hospitality work may be possible at 4 weeks.
-Any employment that involves heavy lifting or straining must be avoided for 6 weeks.
+You will be able to return to a light office or desk work environment at three weeks post-op.
+Light hospitality work may be possible at four weeks.
+Any employment that involves heavy lifting or straining must be avoided for six weeks.

-At 6 weeks post-surgery you can gradually return to normal training and physical activities.
-Consider the first 6 weeks after surgery as RECOVERY, and after 6 weeks consider all activities as REHABILITATION.
+At six weeks post-surgery you can gradually return to normal training and physical activities.
+Consider the first six weeks after surgery as RECOVERY, and after six weeks consider all activities as REHABILITATION.
 Undertake any physical activities that you wish to do and be guided by your comfort and strength which will slowly improve.

 When can I start having sex after a belt lipectomy?